mike-lischke/vscode-antlr4/README.md

 ## What's New

-This release adds a live visual parse tree and fixes a number of bugs.
+All ANTLR4 functionality is now bundled in an own sidebar.
+Also, predicates with native (JS) code are now supported.
 See also the [Release Notes](#release-notes) for further details.

 ## Features